I have recently returned home from a trip to Scotland, during which I visited the Isle of Skye.

 But that is enough of that, let’s get back to the present and that little secret…

-A short drive from Portree town centre there is the Old Manse and beside that, a small, unimposing stone outbuilding.
+A short drive from Portree town centre there is the Old Manse and besides that, a small, unimposing stone outbuilding.
 It is within this building which lays ‘The Isle of Skye Sea Salt company’, a very long name for a rather small, artisan business.

 You see, The Isle Skye Sea Salt company is Chris Watts and Nanette Muir’s island cottage business.
 They take the clear waters of Loch Snizort and let the sun and wind naturally evaporate the sea water, leaving behind pure sea salt crystals which are high in essential minerals.